Skip to main content

 Altitude comes hot on the heels of various other ‘confinement thrillers’ - such as Wind Chill, Frozen and Buried – in which characters are menaced in a confined location and come under threat from each other as much as the ‘thing outside.’
 Kudos to the filmmakers, they’ve actually attempted to create something genuinely different and fresh.
 Altitude is not just a teens-imperilled-by-a-monster movie.
 Nods aplenty to The Twilight Zone, Weird Tales, HP Lovecraft, Donnie Darko, E.C.
 Comics, Forbidden Planet, Lifeboat and Sphere, abound.

 Director Andrews is also an award winning graphic artist – it really shows – and he has a strong visual sense, deftly creating a nightmarish and Lovecraftian atmosphere of doomed dread and hopelessness.
 The brisk and constant twists and fantasy tinges ensure we never really know where the story will go next, and that anything is possible.
-As flawed as it is, Altitude is still an entertaining ride and is head and shoulders above most other low-budget horror fare out at the moment.
+As flawed as it is, Altitude is still an entertaining ride and is head and shoulders above most other low-budget horror fare out there at the moment.

 Altitude (cert.
 15) is released on DVD (£15.99) and Blu-ray (£19.99) by Anchor Bay Entertainment on 14th March 2011.
 Special Features include: audio commentary by director Kaare Andrews; Altitude: Behind The Scenes; Green Storm featurette; original concept gallery; trailer; 2.0 Stereo and 5.1 Dolby audio options.